“Religion is the opium of the people”

 I will decipher this paradox shortly but before you continue reading, feel free to take a moment to reflect: Who’s your tribe?
 What do you believe in?

 I recently found myself in a conversation, where I had to define exactly that.
 Halfway in the dialogue, as my lips were forming words, I felt a warmth within me.
 I still cannot say what, how nor why – Maybe it was the true beauty of the moment felt, which laid in the respectful rational atheist on the opposite end, openly listening and seeking to comprehend the metaphysical structures of my faith.
 Truthfully, my faith has evolved over the years and I now consider it a sum of my experiences.
 Not bound to an institution or rituals, my faith is simply the most primal structure of my character.
-For almost ten years now, this way of thinking and being has taken me from the church to me.
+For almost ten years now, this way of thinking and being has taken me from the church to myself.

 To me, religion is no more than the appropriation of an unconditional deity into institutionalized and hierarchized belief systems to consolidate societal oppressive structures.
 In Europe, early (Catholic) church history was always inherently connected to societal developments, until the era of Enlightenment gradually established the paradigm of secularization.
+Before Immanuel Kant’s “Sapere Aude”, was an undisputed hegemony of the church in society; power and politics were indeed a holy affair and even though from the Medieval times to the eighteenth century, perversion within the church reduced immensely (with Reformation playing a major role in this), the dogmas of the church held great societal impact.

-Religion was instrumentalized, i.a.
+|Religion was instrumentalized, i.a.|

-to justify unequal wealth structures (the clergy since medieval times, belonging to the high-society)
+|to justify unequal wealth structures (the clergy since medieval times, belonging to the high-society)|

-to reason the oppression of women
+|to reason the oppression of women|

-to further colonial endeavors and systematic exploitation
+|to further colonial endeavors and systematic exploitation|

 The issues of the Catholic church are complex, so I will not elaborate any further.
 However, if one looks to other societies who are led under strong religion regimes, it can be observed that the agenda of oppression and inequality is often promoted in them as well.
 The institutionalization of faith is one of the greatest threats to emancipation, as the majority of humanity will always seek meaning beyond the physical, yet sadly not all will question the plausibility of what they are being served.